KasparEtter/ef1p/pages/email/email.md

 under the label [TLS-SRP](https://en.wikipedia.org/wiki/TLS-SRP) but just like SCRAM it seems to be
 [rarely used](https://crypto.stackexchange.com/questions/8245/why-is-srp-not-widely-used).
-One downside is also that it leaks the username to any eavesdropper during [its TLS handshake](https://tools.ietf.org/html/rfc5054#section-2.2).
+One downside of SRP is that it leaks the username to any eavesdropper during [its TLS handshake](https://tools.ietf.org/html/rfc5054#section-2.2).

 </details>